 In ideal care conditions—that is, planted outdoors in a super hot, sun-drenched, warm climate, they can grow up to 8 feel tall.
 They also can branch out pretty impressively, giving them a tree-like appearance.

 Indoors as a houseplant, your African milk tree will probably not get this tall—but it can get quite tall.
-My dad’s old plant (that I’m kicking myself for not getting a picture of) was about as tall as he is at about 6 feet tall.
+My dad’s old plant was as tall as he is at about 6 feet tall.
+My plant has more than doubled in size over the three years since I rooted the cuttings below.

 How do you encourage African milk tree to branch?